Home » Recipe Index » Air Fryer Recipes

 Instructions

-• Line the inside of your air fryer with aluminum foil.
-Preheat the air fryer to 390 degrees F.
+• Line the inside of the air fryer with aluminum foil or remove the grill plate and preheat it to 390 degrees F.

 • In a small bowl, whisk together olive oil and Worcestershire sauce.
 In a second small bowl, combine the salt, garlic powder, onion powder, thyme, rosemary, and pepper.

-• Remove, allow to rest for 10 minutes, then slice and serve with your favorite sides.
+• Allow it to rest for 10 minutes, then slice and serve!

 Nutrition